antishov/yii2-morrisjs/README.md

 `barColors` - Array containing colors for the series bars.

+## Examples

+All examples are stored in the `example` subdirectory and based on Yii2 framework with [Docker](https://www.docker.com/).
+You are free to set up your own host.

+See `Dockerfile` and `docker-compose.yml` to get further information.

 ## License

 **yii2-morrisjs** is released under the MIT License.
 See the bundled `LICENSE.md` for details.